-Curiosity: in ancient times the salting was done using the white salt of Salsomaggiore, a well known thermal village in the first Parma hills (Today the salt is used above all for its thermal properties).
+Curiosity: once the salting was performed using the white salt of Salsomaggiore, a well-known thermal village in the first Parma hills (today the salt is used above all for its thermal properties).

-The museum is dedicated to the swine art par excellence and is housed in the former Forum Boarium, where there are still present the iron rings used to bind the horses.
+The museum is dedicated to the swine art par excellence and is housed in the former Forum Boarium, where you can still see iron rings used in the past to bind the horses.

-In ancient times in this area, the old populations of the Etruscans, Celts Galli Boi, and Romans have dedicated to the raising of pigs, thanks to the nature of the Emilian plain that was rich in water and oak woods.
+In ancient times in this area, the populations of the Etruscans, Celts Galli Boi and Romans were dedicated to raising pigs, thanks to the nature of the Emilian plain that is rich in water and oak woods.